MicrosoftDocs/architecture-center/docs/solution-ideas/articles/predicting-length-of-stay-in-hospitals-content.md

 ## Potential use cases

-This solution enables a predictive model for Length of Stay for in-hospital admissions.
+This solution enables a predictive model for length of stay for in-hospital admissions.

 ## Architecture